jeffmacinnes/pyneal-docs/content/pynealScanner.md

 `listSeries.py` will print to the screen a list of all of the series for the current session.
 Each series will include information like the relevant paths, directory/file sizes, and creation dates.
 In the case of GE scanners, this will also report the `p###/e###` parent directories (i.e. the `sessionDir`) of new series directories.

 ### getSeries

+* location: `pyneal_scanner/getSeries.py`
+* usage: `python getSeries.py`

+`getSeries.py` will build a nifti file from a selected series from the current session.
+When called, it will print a list of all series for the current session, and prompt you to select one.
+You will also be prompted to specify an 'output prefix' that will be used to name the output file.

+You can select series that correspond to either 3D structural series or 4D functional series.
+The selected series will be converted to a single nifti file, and saved as:

+`pyneal_scanner/data/<output prefix>_<seriesName>.nii.gz`

+This tool is useful if you need to retrieve data during a session (for example, a localizer run that will be analyzed to create ROIs for the real-time runs).